-- At each Got awareness raising is needed on the importance of getting organized at the wereda level in an umbrella association for the Gots communities, with minutes taken of willingness to join/establish wereda FMA and the people they delegate to attend the wereda FMA General Assembly. - 1-3 representatives from each Got executive committee are brought together in a general assembly at Wereda level.
+At each Got awareness raising is needed on the importance of getting organized at the wereda level in an umbrella association for the Gots communities, with minutes taken of willingness to join/establish wereda FMA and the people they delegate to attend the wereda FMA General Assembly.

+1-3 representatives from each Got executive committee are brought together in a general assembly at Wereda level.
 After developing and discussing the Terms of Reference of different FMA committee members a democratic process is followed as specified in detail in Annex 10.
-Nominations are put forward for candidates best ableto meet the requirements specified in the Terms of Reference and nominators justify why the candidates are suitable for that position.
+Nominations are put forward for candidates best able to meet the requirements specified in the Terms of Reference and nominators justify why the candidates are suitable for that position.
 Then if candidates accept the nomination they also have to explain their suitability for the role and a secret ballot is conducted.
 However it is often good to divide the process up over a number of meetings, to give people an opportunity to get to know each other.
+Women representation must be taken into account.